 In our area there are two varieties that are found easily.
 These are Box Mistletoe (Amyema miquelii) and Harlequin Mistletoe (Lysiana exocarpi).
 These two are have interesting habits.
 Box Mistletoe only grows on Eucalyptus trees while Harlequin Mistletoe never grows on Eucalypts.
 However, Harlequin Mistletoes may be a parasite on another Mistletoe that is already growing on a Eucalyptus!

-The last picture shows that happening and to confuse the issue and it’s difficult to see because it’s only small, there is a third Mistletoe, a rare Dropping Mistletoe (Amyema pendulum) on the same tree.
+The last picture on this page shows that happening and to confuse the issue and it’s difficult to see because it’s only small, there is a third Mistletoe, a rare Drooping Mistletoe (Amyema pendula) on the same tree.
 I didn’t photograph it because I wasn’t aware that it was there until I checked the flower and leaf samples that I took home.

 Box Mistletoes have flat, dropping leaves and red flowers in groups of 3 that hang from a group stalk.
 Each flower has its own stalk and has 5 petals.
 The flowers hang downwards.
 They flower and fruit throughout the year.

 Harlequin Mistletoe has two forms, one with a bright red flower tube and another where it is green or yellow.
 It’s all getting pretty confusing…